SoftwareHeritage/swhapguide/SWHAP@Paris.md

     ([[https://github.com/Unipisa/DT2SG]{.underline}](https://github.com/Unipisa/DT2SG))
     , and you can see a running example in the next section.

-The result will be a `source`folder that materializes the development history of the software via Git commits and releases.
+The result will be a `source` folder that materializes the development history of the software via Git commits and releases.

+### Create the final repository

+Using this `source` folder, you can finally create the "official" software repository.
+This repository will be used for ingestion in the Software Heritage Archive, as described in the following step.

 ### Curate the ancillary materials

 From the `raw_materials` folder, select the ancillary materials that you wish to keep for archival and presentation, and move them in the `additional_materials` foLder.
-You should sort them in the right subfolder : `software_moment`, `people_moment` or `other_materials`
+You should sort them in the right subfolder : `software_moment`, `people_moment` or `other_materials`.
+(MF: are these the right subfolders?
+At this point of the process we are curating , not presenting yet.
+I think the folder organisation should have its own logic indepently of the choice of presentation)

+To every collected item should correspond an entry in the `catalogue.md`file, located in the `metadata`folder.
+If there are physical materials, make a different entry for the object itself, indicating its warehouse or storage location, and for its digital version.
+(MF: is it the case?
+Shall we also register the source code in the catalogue file?)

+At this point you might have collected items for which you don't have copy rights (ex: press articles, photos etc.).
+Whenever possible we recommand to reach out to the copyright owners and ask if they would be willing to let you use and share their material.
+See below for more details on copyrights (Add a section about the different cases).
+If you obtain the copyright for a specific item, store the related contractual document (it can be a simple email) in the `copyrights` (MF: to be created) folder and update the copyright information in the `catalogue.md` file.

+If you can't get copyright for some items you own (ex: press article), you should still reference the items in `catalogue.md` along with storage location and contact point.
+Some people might see the catalgoe in the future and be interested in accessing it.
+However, you are not allowed to publicly publish these items.
+Thy should be stored in a dedicated folder that can stay in the private `Workbench` but can't be published in the public `Depository`.

-### Create the final repository
+### Create Depository

-MF: this should be part of archiving IMO.
-A dedicated repo is only need because of SWH ingestion process if I understand well.
-Finally you can create the "official" software repository, taking the versions history from the Source-Code branch and the metadata from the master branch.
+MF: we need to explain what this depository is actually for.
+Also why create a branch and not just create directly the Depository?
+Shall we fill in the àdditional amterials`folder before creating the Depository ?
+This seems more like the curating phase

+The next step is to create the branch Depository, containing only the folders `raw_materials`, `browsable_source`, `additional_materials` together with the metadata updated to this point.
+Remember to remove the folder containing items for which you did not get the copyrights.
+Then, create the Depository repository from this branch.
+This will be the publicly available showcase of your work.

 Archive
 ----------------

-### Archving Source Code
+### Archiving Source Code

 TO DO: Add the logic of archiving in SWH

-### Archiving Ancillary materials
+### Archiving additional materials and software information

+The Archiving of additional materials will take place using the open source platforms Wikimedia and Wikidata.
+Beware, only items with [free license](https://commons.wikimedia.org/wiki/Commons:Licensing#Acceptable_licenses) are allowed to be archived on Wikimedia.
+Typically, if the software you are working on is distributed under a free-license (typically an open-source software), the logos or screenshots taken will also be considered as being under free license.

+To start, search Wikidata to see if an item for the software title exists.
+If no item is found, the curator creates a new item and adds statements to the Wikidata item based on the codemeta.json file as well as any other available information using properties related to software.
+(TO DO: elaborate on list of information.
+Only place where JSON file is used?
+Then let's just use a simple csv, easier to deit no?)

+Upload images related to the software to Wikimedia Commons.
+If there is only one image, the curator visits the Wikidata item for the software title and uses field P18 to connect the image to the Wikidata item.
+If there are multiple images, the curator creates a category for the software title in Wikimedia Commons and the returns to Wikidata and uses field P373 to connect the category to the Wikidata item.

 TO DO: Add the logic of archiving in Wikimedia/wikidata etc